momoth12/Project-Explainability-for-Vision-Transformers/Readme.md

 - vit_flow.py: Implements the flow algorithm from the paper that was not yet in the repository.
 The other variations are attempts to reproduce other paper ideas on Attention Flow algorithms.
 - blank_out.ipynb: Notebook for generating all the blank_out data.
 - implementing_flow.ipynb: Notebook used for developping the paper algorithm.
+- attention_flow_attack_metric.ipnb: Notebook that created the attack data and generated images for the presentation.

 ## Folders